PalMuc/triangulation/README.md

 * for technical questions about genome gene content analyses or the statistical hypothesis testing: Ksenia Juravel (k.juravel@palmuc.org)
 * for technical questions about morphology analyses: Luis Porras (l.porras@palmuc.org)
+* for all other questions the corresponding author: Gert Wörheide (g.woerheide@palmuc.org)